flinker-app/docsfx/docs/ifc-excel.md

 ## FAQs

-A secure and privacy first GPT integration for the Microsoft IFC Add-on that will revolutionize your IFC project management and data processing in Microsoft Excel.
+A secure and privacy first IFC Microsoft Excel integration that will revolutionize your IFC project management and IFC data processing in Microsoft Excel and MS 365.

 1. **Where are the Excel Online files stored?**
     In your own SharePoint.
+The default save location is the location of your IFC files in the SharePoint site.
+The location of the IFC Excel synchronization can be updated of course.

 2. **Is a new Excel Online link created for each query?**
    Yes, a new Excel Online table is created for each query.